InfinityVM/InfinityVM/book/src/apps/clob.md

 ## Onchain state

-The only state stored onchain in the CLOB app contract are the user balances for each token.
+The only state stored onchain in the CLOB app contract is:
+1. User balances for each token.
+1. A commitment (merkle root) to the CLOB's offchain state (user balances + order book).
+This is explained in the [State and merkle trie](./clob.md#state-and-merkle-trie) and [Ensuring correctness of the state root](./clob.md#ensuring-correctness-of-the-state-root) sections below.

 ## User actions